-Mike Little is a long-term software developer, with many programming languages, many disciplines, and many years under his belt.
+Mike Little is a long-term software developer.
+He has many programming languages, many disciplines, and many years under his belt.
 You can read the nitty-gritty Curriculum Vitae on-line.

-Mike is a published author, co-authoring a book in 2005: “Building Online Communities With Drupal, PhpBB, and WordPress“, writing the WordPress section of the book.
-He is a technical editor and has worked on a number of technical books for Wiley and Sons
+I am is a published author.
+I co-authored “Building Online Communities With Drupal, PhpBB, and WordPress” in 2005, writing the WordPress section of the book.
+I am a technical editor and have worked on a number of technical books for Wiley and Sons and other publishers.

-He is passionate about what he does and the projects he works on.
-He has been interested in open source for a long time, working with and contributing to several projects, including DJGPP (a port of GCC tools for DOS), CVS, MYSQL, b2/cafelog and of course WordPress.
-He is particular about standards and “doing the right thing”.
+I am passionate about what I do and the projects I work on.
+I have had a life long interest in open source.
+I have worked with and contributed to several projects; including DJGPP, CVS, MYSQL, b2/cafelog and of course WordPress.
+I am particular about standards and “doing the right thing”.

-He lives with his family in Stockport, England.
+I live with my family in Stockport, England.